-The next EdCamp Puget Sound will be held Saturday, November 5 at Seattle Pacific University from 9 am – 3 pm.
+The next EdCamp Puget Sound will be held Saturday, May 20, at Annie Wright School in Tacoma from 9 am – 3 pm.

 What is edCamp Puget Sound?